steffichoi/speer_app/README.md

 Notes: <br />
 Chatrooms endpoints has 2 failing tests.
 The endpoints are working when tested manually, but I need to do more research into how to create dummy instances with the has_many, through association. <br />
+Chatroom does not support multiple members yet.
+Need to learn how to add multiple associations. <br />

 All revelant code can be found in: <br />
 app/ <br />